reasonml-old/rebel/README.md

 - .rei interface files referencing third-party modules that source files don't (extra dependencies).
 - `open`ing a third-party library to refer to its module that happens to have the same name as one of our first-party modules.
 - compile libraries with mixed `re`, `rei`, `ml` and `mli` files.
+- Symlinks.

 ## Credits
 The whole Jane Street team for making Jenga and helping me understanding it.
+Also to the whole Reason team of course.